 Azure Integration runtime has properties related to Data Flow runtime, which defines the underlying compute infrastructure that would be used to run the data flows.

 - Running copy activity between a cloud data stores and a data store in private network.

-Compute resource and scaling
+Self-hosted IR compute resource and scaling

 To lift and shift existing SSIS workload, you can create an Azure-SSIS IR to natively execute SSIS packages.

-Compute resource and scaling
+Azure-SSIS IR compute resource and scaling

 - Tutorial: deploy SSIS packages to Azure.
-This article provides step-by-step instructions to create an Azure-SSIS IR and uses an Azure SQL database to host the SSIS catalog.
+This article provides step-by-step instructions to create an Azure-SSIS IR and uses an Azure SQL Database to host the SSIS catalog.

 - Monitor an Azure-SSIS IR.
-This article shows you how to retrieve information about an Azure-SSIS IR and descriptions of statuses in the returned information.
+This article shows you how to retrieve information about an Azure-SSIS IR and provides descriptions of statuses in the returned information.

 - Manage an Azure-SSIS IR.
 This article shows you how to stop, start, or remove an Azure-SSIS IR.
 It also shows you how to scale out your Azure-SSIS IR by adding more nodes to the IR.